Guitar Gopher is a guitarist and bassist with over 35 years of experience as a musician.

 - Ampeg BA210 v2: Ampeg tube amps sound great, and their solid-state combos do a great job of replicating that legendary tone.
-With 450 watts of power and the Ampeg Bass Scrambler distortion circuit this is a serious contender for best bass amp under $1000.
+With 450 watts of power and the Ampeg Bass Scrambler distortion circuit, this is a serious contender for best bass amp under $1000.

-- Fender Rumble 500: As I noted above, this is a great in its own right with plenty of power.
+- Fender Rumble 500: As I noted above, this is great in its own right with plenty of power.
 If you don’t like the digital technology of the Stage 800, consider the Rumble 500 instead.

-- Markbass CMD 121H: This is a small, portable, powerful bass combo that puts out 300 watt at 8 ohms and 500 at 4 ohms.
+- Markbass CMD 121H: This is a small, portable, powerful bass combo that puts out 300 watts at 8 ohms and 500 at 4 ohms.
 It is among the most expensive options in this review, but Markbass makes great-sounding gear.

-- Hartke HD500: I really like Hartke amps, and their HyDrive speakers.
+- Hartke HD500: I really like Hartke amps and their HyDrive speakers.
 This amps packs 500 watts of Hartke tone and two 10-inch HyDrives in a 35-pound package.